PreschoolKindergartenFirst Grade

 The Scientific Language:

 • Predict: 'This is our science boatyard.
-For each vegetable, I want you to make a prediction: will it sink or will it float?'
+For each vegetable, I want you to make a prediction.
+Will it sink or will it float?'

 From the Kitchen to the Workbook: Recording Our Findings

-The beauty of these experiments is that they are all about process: observing, predicting, and discovering.
-After the hands-on fun is done, a Whizki workbook is the perfect way to practice these scientist skills in a new way.
-The ability to follow a sequence of steps in an experiment is the same skill used to solve a multi-step problem in our skill-building worksheets.
-The keen eye you need to notice if a celery leaf has changed color is the same one you use for a 'Find the Difference' puzzle.
-Our hands-on learning workbooks are not a replacement for real-world science; they are the perfect, screen-free 'scientist's notebook' to accompany it.
+After the hands-on fun is done, a Whizki workbook is a great next step to practice those scientist skills in a new way.
+Following a sequence of steps in an experiment is the same skill used to solve a multi-step problem in our skill-building worksheets.
+The keen eye you need to notice if a celery leaf has changed color is the same one you use for a “Find the Difference” puzzle.

 Frequently asked questions